Home | Simulations

 Detection of the presence of bromide ion as an acid radical in inorganic salts such as sodium bromide.

-Detection of the presence of bromide as acid radical using specific chemical reagents, during the test for bromide radical experiment.
+Detection of the presence of bromide as acid radical using specific chemical reagents in radical labs.

-• <p>Define and differentiate between bromide ions and other acid radicals through their chemical formulas.
+• Define and differentiate between bromide ions and other acid radicals through their chemical formulas.

 • Classify inorganic salts according to their acid radicals.